infinum/Retromock/README.md

 ## Description

-Adapts Java interface created by [Retrofit][retrofit] using annotations on declared methods to define response mocks.
+Library that adapts interface created by [Retrofit][retrofit] using annotations on declared methods to define response mocks.

 ## Table of contents